cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 > Important notes:
 > -   IDs only return results if the complete ID is given in the free text input.
 > -   Wildcards are supported.
 For example, searching for `Fiets*` will return results with Fietsen or Fietseling or Fietstocht, etc.
 > -   By default, the `AND` operator is used between multiple given words.
-So the query `wandelen dijle fietsen` actually becomes `wandelen AND dijle AND fietsen`
+So the query `wandelen dijle fietsen` actually becomes `wandelen AND dijle AND fietsen`.

 By default the free text search looks for one or more matches with any of the given terms, regardless of their order and/or position in the document’s text:
 ```
 GET /events/?q=lekker vegetarisch
 ```
-both an event with the title `Lekker vegetarisch` and a different event with the title `Vegetarisch eten is niet lekker` would be returned with the query above.
+Both an event with the title `Lekker vegetarisch` and a different event with the title `Vegetarisch eten is niet lekker` would be returned with the query above.

 To limit the results to exact matches only, encapsulate the given search term with double quotes:
 ```